WSWUP/gridwxcomp/README.rst

 * production of interactive time series and scatter plot comparisons between station and gridded data
 * calculation and plotting of the residuals between spatially interpolated bias ratios and those computed at station locations

 Bias ratios calculated by ``gridwxcomp`` can be used to correct bias of grid to station data based on the properties of the stations.
-For example, monthly humidity ratios between station and grid for stations within agricultural settings can be used to estimate grid bias relative to agricultural locations. ``gridwxcomp`` includes an intuitive command line interface and a Python API.
+For example, monthly humidity ratios between station and grid for stations within agricultural settings can be used to estimate grid bias relative to agricultural locations.

 ``gridwxcomp`` was used to create monthly bias ratios of `gridMET <http://www.climatologylab.org/gridmet.html>`_ reference evapotranspiration (ETo) data relative to ETo calculated at irrigated weather stations.
 The bias ratios were subsequently interpolated and used to correct gridMET ETo which is a key scaling flux for most of the remote sensing models that are part of the `OpenET <http://www.openetdata.org>`_ platform.